-Reducing red tape for healthcare provider organisations and improving the quality of healthcare service information throughout the healthcare ecosystem.
+Provider Connect Australia reduces red tape for healthcare provider organisations and improves the quality of healthcare service information throughout the healthcare ecosystem.

 Healthcare provider organisations will soon be able to use Provider Connect Australia to connect with their business partners and streamline updates of the services they provide and the practitioners that provide them.
 By providing consistent, up to date information about healthcare services to funders, hospitals, health service directories, communications services and other key partners in healthcare delivery, Provider Connect Australia will ensure that providers and consumers have access to the information they need when they need it.
 This will lead to a more efficient, connected, and accessible healthcare system.